aracloud/docker-dvwa/README.md

 ### Note
 This container runs directly with an initialized MySQL database.
-So, this ready for testing without any further manual setup step's.
+So, it's ready for testing without any further manual setup step's.

 ### Login creds
 - username: `admin`